rockiger/akiee/backlog.md

     - [X] Changing zepto.min.js to jquery.js - speed should not be in issue in the beginning
     - [X] removing unused files (angular, zepto ...)
 ## DONE A a user I want to see my notes, when I open live wookiee, that I see my notes instantly.
 DEADLINE: <2013-08-24 Sa 11:00>

+## DONE As a note keeper I want, that the editor area is focused after the start of livewookie, that I can start writing instantly.